-- 5.1 Any furniture or other items that form part of the outdoor dining set-up should be described in the application for outdoor dining and approved by the City. - 5.2 All furniture and other items:

-- are to be located within the approved outdoor dining area - should not have permanent fixings - should be removed and stored safely outside of outdoor trading hours.
+- 5.1.
+Any furniture or other items that form part of the outdoor dining set-up should be described in the application for outdoor dining and approved by Council. - 5.2.
+All furniture and other items: - are to be located within the approved outdoor dining area; - should not have permanent fixings; and - should be removed and stored safely outside of outdoor trading hours.

-5.3 The City encourages the design and range of furniture for outdoor dining areas to:

-- demonstrate diversity and innovation

-- reflect the character of the buildings and permanent elements of an area

-- have an open appearance

-- minimise clutter.

-5.4 Seating, including chairs, stools, benches tables and the like are to:

-- be safe for users and not have any sharp edges, hinges or other moving parts that could cause a hazard to users - allow access for all users, including those who use wheelchairs or mobility aids - be non-reflective - be strong, durable, weather resistant and designed for commercial outdoor use - not damage the footway and City property - be able to be readily removed and stored within the associated premises - be generally consistent with the character of the area.

-5.5 Furniture and other items must have a colour and luminance contrast of at least 30% to the street, to allow them to be identified by pedestrians with low-vision.
-For example, bright, reflective furniture on a dark, matte, street surface.
+- 5.3.
+Council encourages the design and range of furniture for outdoor seating areas to: - demonstrate diversity and innovation; - reflect the character of the buildings and permanent elements of an area; - have an open appearance; and - minimise clutter. - 5.4.
+Seating, including chairs, stools, benches tables and the like are to: - be safe for users and not have any sharp edges, hinges or other moving parts that could cause a hazard to users; - allow access for all users, including those who use wheelchairs or mobility aids; - be non-reflective; - be strong, durable, weather resistant and designed for commercial outdoor use; - not damage the footway and Council property. - be able to be readily removed and stored within the associated premises; and - be generally consistent with the character of the area. - 5.5.
+Furniture and other items should have a colour or luminance contrast to allow them to be identified by pedestrians with low-vision.
+A luminance contrast of 30% is recommended.

-Figure 8 - Barriers can only be used to enclose a licensed area where required by Liquor and Gaming NSW.
+Figure 8 - barriers can be used to enclose a licensed area.
 These barriers have logos which meet the standards in these guidelines